-Tom Duncan was educated at Trinity College, Dublin, where he studied History of Art and Classical Archaeology.
+Tom Duncan was educated at Trinity College, Dublin, where he studied History of Art, and Classical Archaeology.
 He then studied in the United States and moved to England in 1984 to complete his PhD.
 He taught at University level and now lectures widely to heritage and artistic organisations such as The Art Fund and NADFAS.
-He began to lead tours sixteen years ago and founded CICERONI Travel in 1998.
+He began to lead tours twenty years ago and founded CICERONI Travel in 1998.

 Stephen Brook is a graduate of Nottingham University where he studied Mathematics and Management Studies.
 He then served as an Army Officer for 21 years undertaking various roles within the Royal Logistic Corps.
 He is now a co-owner and Director of CICERONI Travel with responsibility for finance and administration.
 From time to time he also acts as a tour manager.

 Geoffrey Nuttall gained his PhD from the Courtauld Institute of Art and combines art history with a career as an academic publisher.
 He has published and lectured widely on his specialist area of interest, the Italian city of Lucca and the patronage of its mercantile elite between 1300 and 1500.